phineas-pta/fine-tune-whisper-vi/README.md

 # fine-tune whisper vi

-jupyter notebooks to fine tune whisper models on vietnamese using colab and/or kaggle
+jupyter notebooks to fine tune whisper models on vietnamese using kaggle (should also work on colab but not throughly tested)

 *N.B.1* import any trainer or pipeline class from `transformers` crash kaggle TPU session so better use GPU